torshin5ergey/roadmapsh-static-site-server/README.md

 - Create a simple webpage with basic HTML, CSS and image files.
 - Use rsync to update a remote server with a local static site.
 - If you have a domain name, point it to your server and serve your static site from there.
 Alternatively, set up your nginx server to serve the static site from the server’s IP address.
+- Write a script `deploy.sh` which when you run will use rsync to sync your static site to the server.

 ## Prerequisites